Dandandan/TypeConstrainedProgramSearch/README.md

 -- Use this set of instructions instructionSet = [Lds (-1), Int32Push 1, Int32Add, Int32Mul, Int32Div]

--- create goals: the program should produce all these values -- we want to find a program that computes f(x) = x^3 + 1 pow3PlusOneGoals = [([Int32Val 2], Int32Val 9), ([Int32Val 3], Int32Val 28), ([Int32Val 4], Int32Val 65)]
+-- Create goals: the program should produce all these values -- We want to find a program that computes f(x) = x^3 + 1 pow3PlusOneGoals = [([Int32Val 2], Int32Val 9), ([Int32Val 3], Int32Val 28), ([Int32Val 4], Int32Val 65)]

 -- Find a program that satisfies our constraints